transmute-industries/draft-ietf-spice-charter/charter.md

 ## Introduction

-Digital credentials are essential to identity, authorization, licenses, certificates and digitization use cases that are part of modernization efforts targeting efficiency, transparency, such as digital licenses or certificates of origin.
-IETF WGs and IRTF RGs have provided COSE and JOSE based building blocks.
-Things like identifiers, claim structures, and confidentiality for personally identified information enable interoperability and cryptographic agility, however, they have required profiling in order to render digitization easy, unambiguous and consistent.
-The many ways to combine identifiers, key material, signatures, and attributes to create credentials, often prevents interoperabtility from spanning across data silos or cross use cases.
-This lack of interoperabilty leads to increased implementation costs, attack surface, and harms adoption, which prevents digitization from being deployed successfully.
-SPICE aligns the capabilities of JOSE and COSE to support modern cryptographic capabilities, such as selective disclosure or unlinkablilty, consistent identity attribute semantics across representations, and Internet-scale discoverability of identifiers and cryptography capabilities.
+Digital credentials may be thought as digital equivalents of paper-based passports, driver's licenses, membership certificates or proofs of qualification attached to a person.
+These types of credentials usually contain personal data such as a family name, first names, a gender, a birth date, an home address, a phone number, a face picture or minutiae points for fingerprints.

+In some contexts, persons may be willing either to partially disclose some values of their attributes or to demonstrate some properties about their attributes without disclosing their values.
+When received by an entity, a proof of ownership of the digital credential needs to be provided and verified, so that only the legitimate owner of the digital credential can take an advantage of its possession.
+The use of Trusted Applications (TAs) supported by a Trusted Execution Environment (TEE) is essential in order to provide a proof of ownership of a digital credential.
+Some persons may wish to carry more that one credential.
+These credentials, together with associated key material, can be stored in an identity digital wallet.

 ## Background

+W3C has introduced a 'Three Role Model' in the 'Verifiable Credentials Data Model v2.0' specification.
+VCDM 2.0 (https://w3c.github.io/vc-data-model) with the following roles: a holder, an issuer and a verifier.

+The wording "Verifiable Credential" (VC) is used in VCDM 2.0.
+It implies the use of a schema defined using JSON-LD.
+The wording "Verifiable Presentation" (VP) is used in VCDM 2.0.
+It implies the use of data serialization using JSON-LD.

+In this charter, the VC concept is captured using the wording "digital credential", while the VP concept is captured using the wording "digital presentation".

+Some sets of claim names have been defined by the IANA and originate both from the IETF and the OIDF.
+The W3C has taken a different approach allowing to define any kind of claim names by referencing URNs using LD-JSON schemas that include the @context property.

-IETF and IRTF working groups have developed foundational building blocks with BBS Signatures, RSA Blind Signatures, Verifiable Random Functions, or other Selective-Disclosure and data minimization techniques.
+IETF and IRTF working groups have developed foundational building blocks with BBS Signatures, RSA Blind Signatures, Verifiable Random Functions, or other Selective-Disclosure and collection limitation techniques.
-While these techniques are being incorporated into JOSE and OAuth-based protocols, the integration into protocols using CBOR/COSE is, however, missing.
-The SPICE WG aims to close this gap by enabling the secure and privacy-friendly use of CBOR-based credentials for use cases that go beyond constrained Internet of Things devices.
-Envisioned use cases where these credentials will be used include education, digital wallets, business-to-business supply chain interactions, and digital media.

-### A note on terminology (Note: context to be removed from charter upon adoption)

-The terms "digital credential", and "digital presentation" are a generic industry terms, which do not imply a specific serialization.

-The terms "verifiable credential", and "verifiable presentation" are terms which can imply, for example, JSON, JSON-LD or mDoc serialization.

-In the W3C, "verifiable credential", and "verifiable presentation" imply specific JSON-LD based media types.

-A "digital credential" is a "W3C Verifiable Credential" when it secures a JSON claimset that conforms to the W3C Technical Recommendation.
-A "digital presentation" is a "W3C Verifiable Presentation" when it secures a JSON claimset that conforms to the W3C Technical Recommendation.

-A "digital credential" is an "OAuth Verifiable Credential" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAuth WG.
-A "digital presentation" is an "OAuth Verifiable Presentation" when it secures a JSON claimset that conforms to the requirements of documents developed by the OAuth WG.

-A "digital credential" might be a "mDoc verifiable credential", in other specifications.
-A "digital presentation" might be a "mDoc verifiable presentation", in other specifications.

-As a result, the SPICE WG avoids using the terms "verifiable credential" and "verifiable presentation" in this charter text, as it is not intended to draw exclusive association to these existing serializations.

-## Key Design Properties of Digital Credentials & Presentations
+## Key Design Properties of Digital Credentials

+- Request and issuance of digital credentials
+- Request and renewal of digital credentials
+- Revocation request and checking of the revocation state of a digital credential
-- Unlinkability (preventing tracking while proving attributes / capabilities)
+- Unlinkability of digital presentations (preventing tracking between verifiers while proving attributes / capabilities)
-- Selective Disclosure (supporting user agency, data minimization, redaction)
+- Selective Disclosure of claims (supporting collection limitation and attribute redaction)
-- Authenticity (ensuring information is trustworthy and can be authenticated)
+- Zero Knowledge Proofs (demonstrating some properties about some attributes without disclosing their values)
+- Proof of ownership of a digital presentation (using a TA running in a TEE)
+- Detection or prevention of holders collaborative attacks
+- Authenticity (ensuring that the issuer of a digital credential can be either individually authenticated or authenticated as a member of a set of trusted issuers)
 - Integrity (ensuring tampering with information is always evident)
-- Confidentiality (ensuring information is protected from unauthorized access)
-- Hardware Assurance (awareness of the security capabilities of issuers, holders and verifiers)
-- Availability (efficiently information processing, minimizing data in flight, reducing carbon cost for storage and transmission, and supporting offline / paper credential use cases)
 - Semantic interchangeability (ensuring terms are understood and used consistently, in a global or local context)
-- Usability and Feasibility (the core operations must be easy to understand and use, and possible to integrate with existing platforms)
+- Usability (the core operations must be easy to understand and use)
-- Accountability (what format and protocol considerations can help mitigate abusive or excessive requests for credential presentation?
-What mitigates abuse by issuers?)

 ## Goals

 Coordination with CFRG, RATS, OAuth, JOSE, COSE, and SCITT are important to ensure that the latest work at IETF is leveraged.
-Feedback from experts in other IETF working groups is gathered in the SPICE WG without creating fragments of credential work spread across several existing places in the IETF.
-Additionally, the SPICE WG will coordinate with other SDOs, such as TCG, CCC, ISO or W3C, on data model elements needed to support existing credential use cases.
+Feedback from experts in other IETF working groups is gathered in the SPICE WG without creating fragments of credential work s pread across several existing places in the IETF.
+Additionally, the SPICE WG will coordinate with other SDOs, such as ISO or W3C, on data model elements or protocols needed to support existing credential use cases.

-### In-Scope
+## In-Scope

-The work of the SPICE WG aligns JWT and CWT registered claim names for use with the 'Three Role Model' as introduced by [W3C's 'Verifiable Credentials Data Model v2.0' specification](https://w3c.github.io/vc-data-model/#roles).

-The SPICE WG will develop a framework in support of the 'Three Role Model', selective disclosure, and unlinkability.
+The SPICE WG will develop a framework in support of the 'Three Role Model', considering in particular selective disclosure of attributes and unlinkability between verifiers.
+It will consider the use of TEEs (Trusted Execution Environments) for managing key material and digital credentials.

-The framework will provide an architecture that enables consistent application of JOSE and COSE, similar to the work done in [EAT as a Framework](https://datatracker.ietf.org/doc/html/draft-ietf-rats-eat-21#name-eat-as-a-framework) and [JSON Web Proofs](https://datatracker.ietf.org/doc/draft-ietf-jose-json-web-proof).
-The intent is also to apply lessons learned from the development of [W3C's 'Securing Verifiable Credentials using JOSE and COSE' specification](https://www.w3.org/TR/vc-jose-cose), and extend them to non JSON-LD based payloads, specifically CWT Claim Sets, or other CBOR data structures.
+The intent is to apply lessons learned from the development of W3C's 'Securing Verifiable Credentials using JOSE and COSE' specification
+(https://www.w3.org/TR/vc-jose-cose), and extend them to non JSON-LD based payloads, specifically JOSE or other CBOR data structures.

 A short list of lessons learned:

 1. Expressive data models, such as RDF, are not necessarily suitable for all use-cases outside W3C
-2. Reusing existing semantics that fit the domain well, such as provided by the JWT/CWT Claims registry, provide can improve interoperability, significantly
+1. Reusing existing semantics that fit the domain well, such as provided by the IANA registry, provide can improve interoperability, significantly
-3. Focussing on crisp technical specifications and producing separate informative guidance documents helps to keep technical interested parties involved
+1. Focussing on crisp technical specifications and producing separate informative guidance documents helps to keep technical interested parties involved
-4. Compact encoding matters and aligning JSON and CBOR provides the basis for simpler interoperability and smaller specification
+1. Compact encoding matters and aligning JSON and CBOR may provide the basis for simpler interoperability and smaller specification

-### Out-of-Scope
+## Out-of-Scope

-The working group will NOT address transport protocols, such as those developed at OAUTH, OIDF, W3C or ISO in the scope of its initial charter.
-The working group will NOT address specific credential use cases, such as "personal credentials" or "software supply chain".
+The working group will NOT address specific credential use cases, such as "software supply chain".
-The SPICE WG's work items will not require nor forbid the use of JSON-LD.
 Retaining semantic interchangeability is not in-scope.
-Newly registered claims will have broader applicability, to both JWT and CWT use cases.

 ## Deliverables

 Documents produced by the working group will include the following:

 - An architecture document that defines the terminology (e.g., Issuer, Holder, and Verifier), the communication patterns between these parties, and the security/privacy properties.

-- A meta-data discovery document enabling issuers, holders and verifiers to discover supported protocols and formats for keys, claims, credentials and proofs.
+- A meta-data discovery document enabling holders and verifiers to discover supported protocols and formats for keys, claims, credentials and proofs.

-- A document specifying the disclosure of claims in a secure and privacy-friendly manner.
+- A document specifying the selective disclosure of claims in a secure and privacy-friendly manner.

-## Milestones
+Milestones

 - 10 2024 - Submit an informational Architecture document to the IESG for publication
 - 02 2025 - Submit a document as a proposed standard covering Metadata Discovery to the IESG for publication
-- 02 2025 - Submit a document as a proposed standard covering Claims Disclosure to the IESG for publication
+- 02 2025 - Submit a document as a proposed standard covering Selective Disclosure of Claims to the IESG for publication